 A bowel obstruction happens when either your small or large intestine is partly or completely blocked.
 The blockage prevents food, fluids, and gas from moving through the intestines in the normal way.
 The blockage may cause severe pain that comes and goes.

-Tumours, scar tissue (adhesions), or twisting or narrowing of the intestines can cause a bowel obstruction.
+Tumours, scar tissue from past surgeries (adhesions), or twisting or narrowing of the intestines can cause a bowel obstruction.
 These are called mechanical obstructions.

 In the small intestine, scar tissue is most often the cause.
 Other causes include hernias and Crohn's disease, which can twist or narrow the intestine.
 Or a tumour can block the intestine.
 A blockage also can happen if one part of the intestine folds like a telescope into another part.
 This is called intussusception.

 In the large intestine, cancer is most often the cause.
 Other causes are severe constipation from a hard mass of stool and narrowing of the intestine caused by diverticulitis or inflammatory bowel disease.

 Symptoms of a bowel obstruction include cramping and belly pain that comes and goes.
 You may have nausea, vomiting, and bloating.
 If the intestine is completely blocked, you may have constipation with a lack of gas.
 Or, if the intestine is partly blocked, you may have diarrhea.